When is moving home cheaply a false economy, and just as importantly, when is it not?

 Moving home yourself could be the cheapest option if:

-• Have your own transport or hire van
+Have your own transport or hire a van

 However, it may become a false economy should you:

-• Not have the right insurance cover if items get damaged in transit (note that many insurance companies will not cover your things if you have packed them yourself)
+Not having the right insurance cover if items get damaged in transit (note that many insurance companies will not cover your things if you have packed them yourself)

-• Need to pay for childcare whilst you do the moving
+Need to pay for childcare whilst you are moving

 Hiring a Full-Service Removal Company